sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

   'Diagram source: https://whimsical.com/how-to-integrate-a-3rd-party-payment-gateway-PBY6qRjauyb7v5pEdXY4pS'

 Error handling in this model is simple.
-Because all the calls to the Flex Marketplace API and the payment gateway's API are triggered by the request of the end-user, your marketplace front-end can immediately return a failure response and show an error message to the user when things go wrong.
+Because all the calls to the Sharetribe Marketplace API and the payment gateway's API are triggered by the request of the end-user, your marketplace front-end can immediately return a failure response and show an error message to the user when things go wrong.

 ### Using Events

 You can also use Events for your payment gateway integration.

+<plan tier="extend" feature="Access to Integration API and events"></plan>

 In this model, the transaction transition is done as usual.
 Your backend polls the events and reacts to transaction transition events by calling